eugenia1984/english/glossary.md

 - **most of the time**: means usually or very often.

 - **mostly** is used to indicate that something is true to a large extent but not completely.
-It suggests that while other factors or methods may be involved, the primary aspect is what is mentioned.
+It suggests that while other factors or methods may be involved, the primary aspect is what is mentioned. **mostly** is used to say that something is true or happens most of the time but not completely.
+If someone asks, ``What kind of books do you read?``, you could answer, ``I read adventure books, mostly``.
+This means that while you might read various kinds of books, adventure books are what you choose to read most of the time.

 - **Multiple times** means many times or on several occasions.
 It's used to indicate that an action or event happens repeatedly.
 For example: ``He checked his phone multiple times during the meeting``, indicates he checked his phone many times.